 We consider our trademarks and trade name invaluable to our ability to continue to develop and enhance our brand recognition.
 We have spent nearly 20 years building our "New Oriental" brand by emphasizing quality and consistency and building trust among students and parents.
 From time to time, our trademarks and trade name have been used by third parties for or as part of other branded programs, services and products unrelated to us.
 We have sent cease and desist letters to such third parties in the past and will continue to do so in the future.
 However, preventing trademark and trade name infringement, particularly in China, is difficult, costly and time-consuming and continued unauthorized use of our trademarks and trade name by unrelated third parties may damage our reputation and brand.
 In addition, we have spent significant time and expense developing or licensing and localizing the content of certain educational materials, such as books, software, CD-ROMs, magazines and other periodicals, to enrich our product offerings and meet students' needs.
 The measures we take to protect our trademarks, copyrights and other intellectual property rights, which presently are based upon a combination of trademark, copyright and trade secret laws, may not be adequate to prevent unauthorized use by third parties.
 Furthermore, the application of laws governing intellectual property rights in China and abroad is uncertain and evolving, and could involve substantial risks to us.
-If we are unable to adequately protect our trademarks, copyrights may suffer materially.
+If we are unable to adequately protect our trademarks, copyrights and other intellectual property rights, we may lose these rights, our brand name may be harmed, and our business may suffer materially.